build-on-aws/content/tutorials/building-multi-region-disaster-recovery-for-amazon-appstream2.0/index.md

 ![Figure 1 shows the components and traffic flow for the solution.](images/image1.png "Figure 1.
 Solution architecture")

-The high level steps is as follows:
+The high level steps are as follows:

 1. Setup file share and folder permissions to store user profile data